 “Is love an art?
 Then it requires knowledge and effort.”
 Erich Fromm

 So we must learn how to communicate effectively.

 “The art of life is to know how to enjoy a little and to endure much.”
 William Hazlitt

-Communication is vitally important and necessary as we have to relate with others in our family, our environment and surroundings.
-This consist of our neighbors, our friends, our schoolmates, our elders and our teachers.
+Communication is vitally important and necessary as we have to relate with others in our family, our environment, and our surroundings.
+This consists of our neighbors, our friends, our schoolmates, our elders, and our teachers.

 “Art is communication.”
 Madeleine L’Engle